rchatterjee/pam-typopw/README.md

 If you install this software and want to participate in our research study, please fill in this [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSfHWAPedMVT7ETaW3qUUaueOg87TaDAllQYIgoqJZ8nWjF88A/viewform).
 Thanks!!

+*For the purpose of the research study, TypTop will not allow login with typos until you login successfully 30 times.*

 ## Install
 **Using pip (`pip` is a python package manger)**
 ```bash